rob-p/CMSC858D_F20/course-materials.md

 ### Accessibility and Disability Service, ADS

 Any student eligible for and requesting reasonable academic accommodations due to a disability is requested to provide, to the instructor in office hours, a letter of accommodation from the Office of Accessibility and Disability Services (ADS) within the first two weeks of the semester.
 If for some reason ADS accommodation is only granted to a student mid-semester, it applies to coursework from then on, not retroactively.

-### Excused Absences

-Any student who needs to be excused for an absence from a single lecture, recitation, or lab due to a medically necessitated absence shall make a reasonable attempt to inform the instructor of his/her illness prior to the class.
-Upon returning to the class, present their instructor with a self-signed note attesting to the date of their illness.
-Each note must contain an acknowledgment by the student that the information provided is true and correct.
-Providing false information to University officials is prohibited under Part 9(i) of the Code of Student Conduct (V-1.00(B) University of Maryland Code of Student Conduct) and may result in disciplinary action.

-Self-documentation may not be used for major grading events (e.g., exams, project deadlines, etc.).
-Any student who needs to be excused for a prolonged absence (2 or more consecutive class meetings), or for a Major Scheduled Grading Event, must provide written documentation of the illness from the Health Center or from an outside health care provider.
-This documentation must verify dates of treatment and indicate the timeframe that the student was unable to meet academic responsibilities.
-In addition, it must contain the name and phone number of the medical service provider to be used if verification is needed.
-No diagnostic information will ever be requested. **Note** : we will adopt any university-sanctioned relevant modifications to the standard policy in light of the COVID-19 pandemic.

 ### Accomodations for religious reasons